 The Kent Branch, which was formed in 1986, meets in Maidstone and has worked with Marion Scott as Musical Director since 2008.
 We are a small and friendly group and play a variety of music of all styles and periods, from medieval, Renaissance and Baroque to jazz and contemporary, so there is never a dull moment.
 We meet weekly.
 The Kent Branch warmly welcomes new adult recorder players of all abilities who are reasonably competent sight-readers and you would be welcome to come to one or two meetings as a visitor before making a commitment to join.
 Visitors are offered one free trial session after which visitor fees will be £10 per session.

-Marion studied recorder, baroque oboe and piano at the Guildhall School of Music and Drama.
-She performs and records with all the leading early music specialist orchestras, including English Baroque Soloists with John Eliot Gardner and Orchestra of the Age of Enlightenment.
-She has performed across the world, from USA, Mexico and Argentina, to Paris, Madrid and Rome.
+Marion studied recorder, oboe, baroque oboe and piano at the Guildhall School of Music and Drama, and has since performed and recorded with the leading early music specialist orchestras, including English Baroque Soloists with John Eliot Garner, Academy of Ancient Music, English Concert, The Sixteen and the Orchestra of the Age of Enlightenment.
+She has been fortunate to perform as a recorder player across the world, from USA and Mexico, to Paris, Rome, Madrid and Argentina.
+Marion also plays recorder for contemporary compositions, with ensembles such as London Symphony Orchestra, London Philharmonic Orchestra and BBC Symphony Orchestra.

 The venue is The Vine, Maidstone – see the Venue Page for further details.